Syracuse Crunch: Columbus affiliation (2000–2010)

 The Crunch became the affiliate of the newly formed Columbus Blue Jackets following the 1999–2000 season.
 They made the playoffs in their first season under the Jackets, but lost in five games to the Wilkes-Barre/Scranton Penguins in the first round.
 In the following 2001–02 season, the Crunch won their first division title in franchise history behind goaltender Jean-Francois Labbe.
 In addition to the division title, they also were regular season Western Conference champions, with a conference-leading 96 points.
 However, they were two points shy of tying the Bridgeport Sound Tigers for the AHL lead, and three points shy of winning the Macgregor Kilpatrick Trophy for top team in the regular season.
 After receiving a bye in the Conference Qualifiers round, the Crunch swept the Philadelphia Phantoms in three games, but lost to the eventual Calder Cup champion Chicago Wolves in the next round in seven games.

 On March 17, 2002, the Crunch played against the Wilkes-Barre/Scranton Penguins.
-This game was infamously named the "St. Patrick's Day Massacre".
+This game was nicknamed the "St. Patrick's Day Massacre".
 The Crunch accumulated 124 penalty minutes, 80 of which were fighting-related, while the Penguins had 162 penalty minutes with 102 for fighting.
 The Crunch won the game 4–0.
 The Crunch would miss the playoffs the following season, their second-worst season in franchise history, finishing 27–41–8–4.

 In the 2004 Calder Cup playoffs, the Crunch became the twelfth team to blow a 3–1 series lead when they lost to the Rochester Americans in the first round.
 The Crunch were on home ice for game seven and forward Kent McDonnell missed an empty net when the Americans' goalie Ryan Miller was caught out of position.
 Rochester then recovered with an odd-man rush and Norm Milley beat Crunch goalie Karl Goehring to win the game in overtime.